 Ada Karmi-Melamede Architects

 Ada Karmi-Melamede (b.
-1936) is one of the most important contemporary Israeli architects.
+1936) is one of the most recognized contemporary Israeli architects.
 She founded Ada Karmi-Melamede Architects in 1985 upon her return to her native Tel Aviv after fifteen years of working, teaching, and lecturing in the United States at Columbia University and later at Yale and the University of Pennsylvania.

-Ada Karmi-Melamade Architects strives to create buildings and environments that are site-specific.
+Ada Karmi-Melamede Architects strives to create buildings and environments that are site-specific.
 The office specializes in careful detailing in the design phase and is continuously involved in the construction process.
 To the greatest extent possible, the office relies on local building materials and technologies.